AUTHOR OF THE ODYSSIUM SERIES

 A: The answer to this is in the Behind the Scenes section of SCRAPPER, but since I've been asked a good few times I figured I'd post it here: The core reasoning behind the revision is that while I liked the original version of SCRAPPER, I simply felt it could be better.
 I've learned a lot since its release, and when I started considering adapting these into audiobooks, it forced a decision out of me.
 Because of the high cost of producing an audiobook, I wanted to make sure I was 100% happy with the book itself.

-To look at it from another angle, another reason to do it, I didn't want anyone to put down the series because they felt SCRAPPER might be weak due to it being my first published book.
+To look at it from another angle, I didn't want anyone to put down the series because they felt SCRAPPER might be weak due to it being my first published book.
 SCRAPPER is the prime entry point for the Odyssium series.
 It's the beginning of Salla's story and to date, Salla's the guy we're following for the most part.
-The quality of the first version of SCRAPPER might be open for debate (and don't get me wrong, I do like it!), but for me, I had too many reasons to revise it, and not enough to leave it be.
+In short, I had too many reasons to revise it, and not enough to leave it be.

 As for whether I'll be revising any other books, this is currently being done on a case-by-case basis.
 Most recently, I revised both HOUSE OF FALLING RAIN and IN DARKNESS AND LIGHT in 2023.
 What's being done is mostly whittling things down to create better pacing and flow, altering dialogue, as well as fleshing out relationships, etc. just a wee bit further.
 In short, bringing things up to my current standards of writing.

-Q: Follow-up question: Are you making audiobooks of the series?
+Q: Are you making audiobooks of the series?

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------